 Year 3 - 6 - Children take part in daily 'Reading for inference' sessions.
 These sessions build on the childrens ability to infer meaning, develop vocabulary, understand meaning of words and learn strategies to understand text.
 They use the following strategies:

 Children in Year 3 to 6 use accelerated reader for their independent reading books.

 Experiences, 'Wow' moments and high quality texts provide our children with the stimulus to write for.
 We always aim to provide a purpose for writing and children have experience publishing their work.
 Grammar is taught as part of the English sequence.
 Take a look below to find out more about writing at Welland Academy.

 At Welland Academy we aim to ensure as much writing as possible has a purpose, from writing letters, writing to perform or making our own books.

-The children learn to develop the grammatical skills and widen their vocabulary and then apply this in their writing.
+From Year 1 upwards, the children learn to develop the grammatical skills and widen their vocabulary and then apply this in their writing through the Writing Rainbow.